Puerto Ayora Overview

 Getting around in Puerto Ayora

-Puerto Ayora itself is small and easily navigable, so its straightforward to find your own way around town.
+Puerto Ayora itself is small and easily navigable, so it’s straightforward to find your own way around town.
 The main drag, Charles Darwin, runs east-west along the bay.
-At the westernmost end of town you will find the Academy Bay port, the main grocery store, hardware store and post office.
+At the westernmost end of town, you will find the Academy Bay port, the main grocery store, hardware store and post office.
 At the easternmost end of town is the Charles Darwin Research Station.
 In between you will find most of the town’s hotels, bars, shops and the only bank, El Banco del Pacifico.

 For more information on flights to the Galapagos Islands, please check out our Domestic Flights page in our Transportation section.